 Solfa ★ 4.3

 Solfa in Tokyo's Nakameguro is the basement bar-lounge club that opened in 2008.
-RCF Italian rig, capacity around 100, the local underground room for house and techno residents.
+RCF Italian rig, capacity around 100, the local underground room for house.

 Tip: Tiny dance floor, around 100 capacity.
 Cover 2,500-3,500 yen, photo ID needed.
 Reservations via the official site for headline nights.